The Best Big Sky Runs (All Experience Levels)

 Expert: Liberty Bowl from the Top of the Tram

-Extreme: The Big Couloir, top of Lone Peak
+Extreme: The Big Couloir, Top of Lone Peak

-The most well-known extreme ski run on Lone Peak is The Big Couloir, and it’s not for the faint of heart.
+The most well-known extreme Big Sky ski run on Lone Peak is The Big Couloir, and it’s not for the faint of heart.
 Standing at the top of Lone Mountain feels like being at the top of the world, and the chute is steep, not very wide, and utterly challenging.
 You’ll need a beacon, a partner, and a solid skill set.
-Only two skiers are allowed to descend every 15 minutes, so head to the Ski Patrol Outpost to get a time, test your beacon and learn about the conditions.
+Only two skiers are allowed to descend every 15 minutes, so head to the Ski Patrol Outpost to get a time, test your beacon, and learn about the conditions.
 If you don’t have a partner, you can hire a tram guide through Mountain Snow Sports.

 If you enjoyed this blog, take a look at some of our other related articles: